UBC-MDS/DSCI_522-kyoto_greenhouse_emissions/README.md

 This repository contains an inferential analysis regarding the Greenhouse Gas Emissions from 10 countries from 1990 to 2015.
 This analysis aims to find the significant difference of Greenhouse Gas Emissions across the countries between 1990 and 2015.

+You can use the `run_all.sh` to run the five scripts and the final report to view the analysis report in pdf

 ## Data Collection & Cleaning